 Outlining as an Author’s Power Tool: Concept to Completion in 28 Days with Julie Anne Lindsey

 Julie Anne Lindsey is the author of more than 20 novels ranging from YA to romantic suspense.
 She has ghost written for a New York Times bestselling author, and currently writes as herself for Harlequin Intrigue as well as three alter-egos for Crooked Lane Books and Sourcebooks.
 When she’s not creating new worlds and fostering the epic love of fictional characters, Julie can be found carpooling her three kids around Green, Ohio and plotting with her shamelessly enabling friends.
 Today, she hopes to make someone smile.
 One day she plans to change the world.
 Julie is a member of the International Thriller Writers (ITW), Romance Writers of America (RWA), and Sisters in Crime (SinC).
 She is represented by Jill Marsal of Marsal Lyon Literary Agency.

 Julie also writes as Julie Chase.
 Learn more about Julie Chase books here.

-In this session, our guest editors and agents will give honest and detailed feedback about what works and what needs work as we examine manuscript first pages submitted anonymously by attendees.
-Whether you submit a page for critique or not, the discussion on what draws an editor or agent into a story, and what tosses them out of it will provide valuable insight into the mind a publishing professionals.
+In this session, our guest editors and agents will give honest and detailed feedback about what works and what needs work as we examine query letters submitted anonymously by attendees.
+Whether you submit a query for critique or not, the discussion on what prompts an editor or agent to request more from an author, and what has them passes on a work will provide valuable insight into the mind a publishing professionals.